Crypto713/COINx/README.md

 # COINx [Signum]

-COINx is deployed in the IOT.
+COINx - Deployed in the IOT.